The best plans to discover Vietnam

 Useful information for traveling to Vietnam

-Tourists with Spanish nationality only need a valid passport with a minimum validity of 6 months from the date of return.
-For stays of less than 15 days, tourists with a Spanish passport do not need a visa.
-For stays of 15 or more days, a visa must be obtained (it is essential to present a prior authorization letter from the local reception at least 15 days before the flight departure date).
-Approximate price 25 US dollars.
+Tourists with Spanish nationality only need a valid passport with a minimum validity of 6 months from the return date.
+For stays of less than 15 days, tourists with Spanish passports do not need a visa.
+For stays of 15 days or more, a visa must be obtained (it is essential to present a prior authorization letter from the local tour operator at least 15 days before the flight departure date).
+Approximate price: US$25.

 The official language is Vietnamese, although some ethnic groups have their own dialect.
 French, a legacy of the colonial period, is spoken as a second language by some Vietnamese and English is spoken in commercial and tourist areas.